From Stars to Molecules: AI Guided Device-Agnostic Super-Resolution Imaging: Results

-Additionally, we applied the same DAMN model, without retraining, to a publicly available dataset~\cite{SMLMRepository, Sage2015} acquired for the single-molecule localization microscopy challenge.
-Fig.~\ref{fig:6} depicts the performance evaluation using these 500 tubulin images of $128 \times 128$ pixels with high molecule concentration \textbf{a}.
-Panel \textbf{b} shows a reference image provided by the SOSplugin~\cite{Reuter2014}, a least-square localization method assuming a Gaussian point spread function, which participated in the challenge and is available as a plugin for ImageJ.
-Panel \textbf{c} depicts a tubulin reconstruction from Deep-STORM~\cite{Nehme2018}, a state-of-the-art deep learning model for image reconstruction in localization microscopy.
-Unlike our approach, Deep-STORM operates in a device-dependent regime, requiring extensive optical system information, such as camera specification, point-spread-function model, approximate SNR, and expected emitter density.
-In comparison, the DAMN model directly processes the dataset without calibration or prior knowledge of the imaging system and provides the super-resolved tubulin image, see panel \textbf{d}.
-The highlighted areas show a close-up comparison of all three approaches.
-Our DAMN model accurately captures the underlying tubulin structure, achieving resolution significantly surpassing that of the SOSplugin localization method.
-Unlike the localization method, the DAMN model clearly resolves the two vertically oriented, overlapping microtubules and reconstructs the horizontal one without gaps.
-Moreover, a close inspection reveals that our model provides a sharper image with a cleaner and thinner microtubule structure compared to the device-dependent Deep-STORM.
-Panel \textbf{e} visualizes the projection of the microtubule profile over the yellow segment, demonstrating the resolution improvement.
-This result ultimately underlines the reconstruction ability of device-agnostic models in real-world applications.
-Although the presented model provides super-resolved reconstructions, the same paradigm of device-agnostic deep learning can be applied to localization tasks, i.e., directly predicting the positions and intensities of the emitting sources.
-Such a model could be highly advantageous for single-molecule localization microscopy of densely populated samples.
+We next applied the same DAMN model, without retraining, to a publicly available dataset of tubulin structures~\cite{SMLMRepository, Sage2015}, which was experimentally acquired for the single-molecule localization microscopy challenge.
+As such, the ground-truth emitter positions and intensities are not available for direct quantitative evaluation.
+Therefore, we assessed reconstruction quality by comparing it with established methods.
+Fig.~\ref{fig:6}~(I) presents the performance evaluation using these 500 tubulin images ($128 \times 128$ pixels) with high emitter density.
+Panel a shows the corresponding integrated low-resolution image.
+Panel b shows a reference reconstruction provided by the SOS Plugin~\cite{Reuter2014}, a least-square localization method assuming a Gaussian point spread function, which participated in the challenge and is available as a plugin for ImageJ.
+In this reconstruction, each localized emitter is rendered as an upsampled Gaussian profile whose width corresponds to the localization uncertainty.
+Panel c depicts a tubulin reconstruction obtained with Deep-STORM, using a model specifically fine-tuned and trained for this dataset by the original authors~\cite{Nehme2018}.
+Both reference approaches are device-specific and require additional prior information about the imaging parameters.
+In comparison, the DAMN model directly processes the dataset without calibration or prior knowledge and produces the super-resolved tubulin image, see panel d.
+The highlighted areas (red) show a close-up comparison of all three approaches.